FreeRTOS/FreeRTOS-Libraries-Integration-Tests/README.md

 running on a specific microcontroller-based development board for robustness and compatibility with AWS’s published best practices for AWS IoT Core connectivity.
 Refer to [FreeRTOS Porting Guide](https://docs.aws.amazon.com/freertos/latest/portingguide/afr-porting.html) for how to port FreeRTOS libraries and test your project.
-The tests are used by [AWS IoT Device Tester](https://docs.aws.amazon.com/freertos/latest/userguide/device-tester-for-freertos-ug.html) as part of the [AWS Device Qualification for FreeRTOS](https://docs.aws.amazon.com/freertos/latest/qualificationguide/afr-qualification.html).
+The tests are used by [AWS IoT Device Tester](https://docs.aws.amazon.com/freertos/latest/userguide/device-tester-for-freertos-ug.html) (IDT) as part of the [AWS Device Qualification for FreeRTOS](https://docs.aws.amazon.com/freertos/latest/qualificationguide/afr-qualification.html).
+The tests can also be run locally from your IDE to verify your project, but a test report from IDT is required for AWS Device Qualification.

 ### Tests
 The following test groups are included in this repository: